isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

 **17. What can a landlord do if he is not satisfied that his tenant is eligible for rental relief after reviewing the documents provided by his tenant?**

-*	If a landlord and tenant-occupier are unable to reach a compromise, the property owner and/or any intermediary landlord(s) may make an application using the prescribed form, within 10 working days after receiving (a copy of) the notice of cash grant, to have a rental relief assessor ascertain whether the tenant-occupier is eligible for Rental Relief and/or Additional Rental Relief.
-Please refer to the section Application for Assessment for details.
+*	If a landlord and tenant-occupier are unable to reach a compromise, the property owner and/or any intermediary landlord(s) may make an application using the prescribed form [here](/covid19-relief/rental-relief-framework-for-smes#assess) within 10 working days after receiving (a copy of) the notice of cash grant, to have a rental relief assessor ascertain whether the tenant-occupier is eligible for Rental Relief and/or Additional Rental Relief.
+Please refer to the section [Application for Assessment](/covid19-relief/further-information-on-application-for-assessment) for details.

 **18. What if the landlord refuses to grant rental waivers under the rental relief framework?
 How can tenants ensure that they will receive the rental waivers?
 Are there any penalties for non-compliance by landlords?**